Signs and Symptoms

 Looking Out for Breast Changes

 As well as having your screening mammogram every two years, it’s important you regularly check your breasts for any changes.

 You’ll need to ‘get to know’ the normal look and feel of your breasts, so that you can identify an unusual change.
 To check for changes, look at and feel your breasts regularly.
 Here are the signs to watch out for:

 If you’re aged 50-74, you should still have your regular screening mammogram in addition to checking your breasts - even if you feel ok and don’t have any symptoms.

 If you notice any unusual breast change, you should see your doctor immediately, rather than visit BreastScreen NSW.

-It is important that any symptoms or breast changes are properly investigated with your doctor.
-This may include a physical breast examination, x-rays and ultrasound imaging of your breast(s).
+It’s important that any changes are checked properly by a health professional, which may include a physical breast examination, x-rays and ultrasound imaging of your breast(s).

-9 out of 10 breast changes are not due to cancer, but it’s important to see a doctor to be sure.
+9 out of 10 breast changes are not due to cancer – seeing your doctor is the only way to know for sure.